QuietJoon/ENIG/README.md

 ## Known Issues

-### When you get error like `invalid argument` or `invalid character`
+### When you get an error like `invalid argument` or `invalid character`

-When you get a message during test the library like `invalid argument` or `invalid character`, check your language configuration.
+When you get a message like `invalid argument` or `invalid character` during the library test, check the language configuration of your shell.

-This is not program error.
+This error does not mean a program bug.

-Because of this library handling Hangul itself, the test code should contains Korean characters.
+Because of this library handling Hangul itself, the test code should contain Korean characters encoded by UTF-8.
+However, when your shell's language configuration is not set to Unicode(UTF-8), the compiler assumes the code's encoding as the system's default language setting.
+This behavior leads the compiler fails to read the code and put the error message like above.

-Therefore, You should set your shell's encoding by `chcp 65001` for Windows or `export LC_ALL=en_US.UTF-8` for *nix platforms.
+Therefore, you should set your shell's encoding by `chcp 65001` for Windows or `export LC_ALL=en_US.UTF-8` for *nix platforms before testing the library.